cit1zen/workers-and-resources-disasters-expanded/README.md

 # Workers & Resources: Disaster Expanded

-Script mod that adds more meaningfull disasters to [Workers & Resources: Soviet Republic][steam_page].
+Script mod adds more meaningful disasters to Workers & Resources: Soviet Republic.
 Note that this script mod is highly experimental.

-The script makes the game harder by adding explosions that set source building and building in a close vicinity on fire.
-This adds an additional challange and considerations when building harbors, refineries and factory complexex, as it makes it far more dangerous to put buildings next to each other.
+The script makes the game harder by adding disasters and industrial accidents with an area of effect, e.g., an explosion that sets buildings in its close vicinity on fire.

 Disasters added by the mod:
 * Oil and oil products tank explosions caused by vapors.

 Possible future disasters:
 * Refinery explosion.
 * Chemical plant leaks and explosions.